garagehive/garagehive.github.io/docs/garagehive-recommended-customer-workflow.md

     or

-2. **To book in for routine maintenance like a diagnostic, MOT and/ or service** - Depending on the customer's vehicle routine maintenance, the customer will call and request that the vehicle be scheduled for a specific date. [**book-in the Vehicle**](garagehive-create-a-booking.html) and [customise the vehicle date reminders](garagehive-customising-vehicle-reminder-dates.html) so that you can send reminders to the customer about routine maintenance in the future.
+2. **To book in for routine maintenance like an MOT and/ or service** - The customer will call and request that the vehicle be scheduled for a specific date; [**book-in the Vehicle**](garagehive-create-a-booking.html) and [**customise the vehicle date reminders**](garagehive-customising-vehicle-reminder-dates.html) so that you can send reminders to the customer about routine maintenance in the future.

     or

-3. **Enquire about their vehicle having an issue** - At this point, request that the customer bring the vehicle in so that you may perform a [**Vehicle Inspection**](garagehive-technicians-vehicle-inspections.html) to provide a quote and possibly uncover additional issues with the vehicle that may be of assistance to the customer.
+3. **Enquire about their vehicle having an issue** for example, squeaking brakes - At this point, request that the customer bring the vehicle in so that you may perform a [**Vehicle Inspection**](garagehive-technicians-vehicle-inspections.html) to provide a quote and possibly uncover additional issues with the vehicle that may be of assistance to the customer.
 After deciding on a time for the vehicle to be delivered with the customer, [**book-in the Vehicle**](garagehive-create-a-booking.html).

 ## The vehicle arrives at your garage